Reporting Accounting Irregularities

 P.O.
 Box 275, Montreal, Quebec H2Y 3G7

-If the irregularity or concern relates to the Ombudsman, it must be reported directly to Compliance, which will act in accordance with the rules established for the Ombudsman.
-In these situations, Compliance must be notified by telephone at 514-394-8694.
+If the irregularity or concern relates to the Ombudsman, it must be reported directly to Corporate Compliance, which will act in accordance with the rules established for the Client Ombudsman.
+In this situation, Corporate Compliance must be notified of the complaint by telephone at 514-394-8694.

-If the complaint or concern relates to Compliance or to Internal Audit, the Ombudsman will notify the ARMC, and the ARMC will mandate a third party, such as the Bank's external auditors, to conduct the investigation to ensure independence and impartiality.
+If the complaint or concern relates to Corporate Compliance or Internal Audit, the Ombudsman will notify the Audit Committee, and the Audit Committee will mandate a third party, such as the Bank's external auditors, to conduct the investigation to ensure independence and impartiality.

 Internal Audit receives the complete file prepared by the Ombudsman and investigates the reported irregularity.
-If additional information is needed during the investigation, the Ombudsman contacts the reporting individual.
-Once the investigation has been completed, Internal Audit submits its investigation report to Compliance and to the Ombudsman.
+If additional information is needed during the investigation, the Client Ombudsman contacts the reporting individual.
+Once the investigation has been completed, Internal Audit submits its investigation report to Corporate Compliance and the Client Ombudsman.

-In the event a complaint or a concern is determined to be well-founded, Compliance makes a recommendation to the ARMC concerning any action to be taken.
+In the event a complaint or a concern is determined to be well-founded, Corporate Compliance makes a recommendation to the Audit Committee concerning any action to be taken.
 The action may be formulated as follows:

-if the complaint or concern relates to a weakness or deficiency in any of the Bank’s internal controls or accounting systems, the ARMC designates an officer to oversee any necessary strengthening and/or correction of such weakness or deficiency.
+- If the complaint or concern relates to a weakness or deficiency in any of the Bank’s internal controls or accounting systems, the Audit Committee designates an executive to oversee any necessary strengthening and/or correction of such weakness or deficiency.

-if the complaint or concern relates to a misstatement, error or omission in any of the Bank’s financial statements, or in any report or other document filed by the Bank with securities regulatory authorities or any government or regulatory authority, the officer (or other person designated by the ARMC), in cooperation with the Corporate Secretary’s Office, if appropriate, oversees the prompt correction or restatement of such financial statement, report or document and, if necessary, ensures that all amendments to any previously filed reports or documents to correct said misstatements, errors or omissions are filed with the securities regulatory authorities or any other government or regulatory authority.
+- If the complaint or concern relates to a misstatement, error or omission in any of the Bank’s financial statements, or in any report or other document filed by the Bank with securities regulatory authorities or any government or regulatory authority, the executive (or other person designated by the Audit Committee), in cooperation with the Corporate Secretary’s Office, if appropriate, oversees the prompt correction or restatement of such financial statement, report or document and, if necessary, ensures that all amendments to any previously filed reports or documents to correct said misstatements, errors or omissions are filed with the securities regulatory authorities or any other government or regulatory authority.

-the officer or the person designated by the ARMC is responsible for taking the necessary action against any employee who is the object of a well-founded complaint or concern and is determined to be at fault.
+- The executive or the person designated by the Audit Committee is responsible for taking the necessary action against any employee who is the object of a well-founded complaint or concern and is determined to be at fault.

 Follow-Up Report to Reporting Individual

-Confidentiality and anonymity are ensured at all times for all individuals, including Bank employees, who submit complaints or concerns.
+Confidentiality and anonymity are ensured at all times for any individual, including a Bank employee, who submits a complaint or concern.

 No action or reprisal may be taken against any individual, including a Bank employee, who submits a complaint or concern in good faith, even if the irregularity or concern is ultimately determined to be unfounded.
 In particular, neither the Bank nor any employee of the Bank may discharge, demote, suspend, threaten, harass or in any manner discriminate in the terms and conditions of employment or otherwise take any form of reprisal against a reporting individual who filed a complaint or submitted a good faith concern in accordance with this Policy.
 Any such action or reprisal taken against a reporting individual constitutes a violation of this Policy.

-In addition, any Bank employee who alleges having been discharged, demoted, suspended, threatened, harassed or in any manner discriminated against in violation of the provisions of this Policy may report the alleged violation to the Chair of the ARMC, which may take remedial action, as appropriate, in particular by appointing an individual to direct an investigation into the employee’s allegations.
+In addition, any Bank employee who alleges having been discharged, demoted, suspended, threatened, harassed or in any manner discriminated against in violation of the provisions of the Policy may report the alleged violation to the Chair of the Audit Committee, which may take remedial action, as appropriate, in particular by appointing an individual to direct an investigation into the employee’s allegations.

-However, if an individual, including a Bank employee, submits a complaint or concern in an unreasonable, frivolous or abusive manner, that individual may be subject to disciplinary action.
+However, if an individual, including a Bank employee, submits a complaint or concern in an unreasonable, frivolous or abusive manner, the individual may be subject to disciplinary actions.